 Epidemiology and Transmission

+Even when the carrier rate in pigs is near 100%, the incidence of the disease varies from period to period and is usually <5%.
+However, in the absence of treatment, mortality rates can reach 20%.
 The earliest sign is usually fever, which may occur initially without other obvious signs.
 It is accompanied by a pronounced septicemia that may persist for several days if untreated.
 During this period, there is usually a fluctuating fever and variable degrees of inappetence, depression, and shifting lameness.
 In peracute cases, pigs may be found dead with no premonitory signs.
 Meningitis is the most striking feature and the one on which a presumptive diagnosis is usually based.
-Early nervous signs include depression, incoordination and adoption of unusual stances, which soon progress to inability to stand, paddling, opisthotonos, convulsions, and nystagmus.
-Endocarditis is also a frequent finding in older piglets.
-Affected pigs may die suddenly or show signs of dyspnea, cyanosis, and wasting.
-Swollen joints and lameness are indicative of polyarthritis, and signs of respiratory disease may be observed in some outbreaks.
+Pigs in the early stages of meningitis may hold their ears back and squint their eyes.
+Other early nervous signs include depression, incoordination, and adoption of unusual stances (eg, dog-sitting), which soon progress to inability to stand, paddling, opisthotonos, convulsions, and nystagmus.
+Swollen joints and lameness are indicative of polyarthritis, which is common in North America.
+Endocarditis is also a frequent finding in older piglets, with affected pigs dying suddenly or showing signs of dyspnea, cyanosis, and wasting.
+Signs of respiratory disease may be seen in some outbreaks, although the role of S suis as a primary agent of pneumonia, in the absence of other pathogens, remains controversial.

 Treatment, Control, and Prevention

-Prompt recognition of the early clinical signs of streptococcal meningitis, followed by immediate parenteral treatment of affected pigs with an appropriate antibiotic, is currently the best method to maximize pig survival.
-The early stages of meningitis may be difficult to detect, so groups of pigs should be observed frequently after weaning on farms where S suis infections are a problem.
-Resistance of isolates to penicillin has been reported, but extended spectrum beta-lactams such as ampicillin and amoxicillin appear to retain some effectiveness in treating affected pigs.
-In addition to the beta-lactams, other antibiotics approved in the USA for treating S suis infections include ceftiofur and fluoroquinolones.
-Medication of the drinking water may be accomplished with florfenicol, which is labeled for treating S suis infections in pigs.
-Amoxicillin is also commonly administered in the drinking water as a prophylactic measure.
-Administration of an anti-inflammatory preparation is recommended to reduce inflammation of the affected tissues and improve the overall condition of pigs with S suis meningitis.
-Treatment of sows with antibiotics prior to farrowing to reduce pathogen transmission to piglets has been investigated with mixed results.
+Prompt recognition of the early clinical signs of streptococcal meningitis, followed by immediate parenteral treatment of affected pigs with an appropriate antibiotic, is currently the best method to maximize survival.
+The early stages of meningitis may be difficult to detect, so weaned pigs should be observed 2–3 times daily on farms where S suis infections are a problem.
+Resistance of isolates to penicillin has been reported and varies among countries, but extended spectrum β-lactams such as ampicillin and amoxicillin appear to retain some good effectiveness.
+Treatment can also be administrated via the drinking water or in amoxicillin-medicated feed.
+However, because of the method of spread of the disease, treatment needs to be started quickly.
+Whichever method of medication is used, treatment should be continued for at least 5 days.
+Administration of an anti-inflammatory preparation is sometimes recommended to reduce inflammation of affected tissues and improve the overall condition of pigs with S suis meningitis.
+Treatment of sows with antibiotics before farrowing may reduce pathogen transmission to piglets, although results are controversial.

 Streptococci are susceptible to the action of aldehyde, biguanide, hypochlorite, iodine, and quaternary ammonium disinfectants.

-Last full review/revision March 2012 by Darryl Ragland, DVM, PhD
+Last full review/revision March 2014 by Marcelo Gottschalk, DVM, PhD